San0ske-san-CLU/San0ske-san-CLU/README.md

-- 🧋 Hi, I’m Sanoske-san or Runnr//_zer0
+- 🧋 Hi, I’m Sanoske-san.
-- 🌆 I’m interested in Start Up and Business Development
+- 🌆 I’m currently focusedon creating a start Up.
-- 🥲 I’m currently practicing Metacognition and Manifestation.
+- 🌬️ I’m currently practicing Python and AI development.
-- 🍸 I’m looking to collaborate with Runners and Digital R0nin.
+- 🍸 I’m looking to collaborate with like minded grid Runnrs and Digital R0nin.
 - 🫀 How to reach me on Threads or Pinterest >>> @et.solarez_M
-- 🥠 My $0.02: ...
-Haqer since 13.
-Maintained secrecy and fell off a decade.
-The grid is different, not many Runners left.
-- consider Keeping the cyber/Ninja code of secrecy.
-Smiths are coming.
-HEY! new guys, quit the stalker crap!
-- Remember why we started.
-MASS-OVERRIDE.
-ALL YOUR BASE -- FSOCIETY. { BE LIKE TR0N }
+- 🖥️ Prologue: Interested in computers since 1999 and finally got my own in 2003 at 13.
+Started learning how to hack but kept it secret.
+Old Cyber Ninja code of secrecy.
+- 🍕 Interests: Chinese food, pizza, chocolate milk.
+- 🎮 Games: Metal Gear: 4, FFVIII, Trtris.. uh idk Adventure, Puzzle & FPS.
+- 📺 TV: Halt & Catch Fire, Mr. Robot, The Boys, Fraiser, 3rd Rock from the Sun.
+- 🎥 Movies: 12 Monkeys, MadMax, Conan.
+Espionage Movies.